 • Many renovations don’t require licenses, permits or inspections.

-• Renovations tend to be less costly.
+• Renovations are usually less costly.

-• Renovations don’t expand living space in your home.
+• Renovations don’t expand living space.

 Are Remodels Worth the Effort and Expense?